Updated on 04 Jan, 2023

 Local Server: Select the UTunnel server from the dropdown.

 Left ID : This is an optional field.
-By default UTunnel use the server IP address as the Left ID.
-Use this field to change the default behaviour.
+By default, UTunnel uses the server IP address as the Left ID.
+Use this field to change the default behavior.

 Remote IP: Enter the Fortinet endpoint IP address.

 Right ID: Enter Fortinet firewall's hostname as Right ID.